zehdari/riptide_onboarding/src/riptide_turtle/README.md

-    from rclpy.node import Node  # Import the Node class from rclpy from geometry_msgs.msg import Twist  # Import the Twist message type for controlling the turtle from std_msgs.msg import Bool  # Import the Bool message type for enabling/disabling the turtle
+    from rclpy.node import Node  # Import the Node class from rclpy from geometry_msgs.msg import Twist  # Import the Twist message type for controlling the turtle from std_msgs.msg import Bool  # Import the Bool message type for enabling/disabling the turtle from std_srvs.srv import Trigger # Import the trigger message type for the service

     class TurtleNode(Node):  # Define a new class 'TurtleNode' that inherits from the ROS 2 'Node' class def __init__(self):  # The constructor method to initialize the node's attributes and setup